 Dangerous Trees – Sudden Limb Drop

-In the Dandenong Ranges; east of Melbourne, a large Eucalyptus regnans or Mountain Ash about 4.2 meters from a house front suddenly shed a large limb from a twenty meter height Sudden Limb Drop.
+In the Dandenong Ranges; east of Melbourne, a large Eucalyptus regnans or Mountain Ash about 4.2 meters from a house front suddenly shed a large limb from a twenty meter height which is called Sudden Limb Drop.
 The tree was approximately thirty five meters tall.

 The proximity of this tree to the house troubled the owner at the time of purchase and he assumed it could be removed.

 The local council refused his request.

 At 11pm one warm summer night with very light rain falling and no discernible wind, the owner heard a large crack.

 He recalls: “Immediately I knew what it was and could hear a whoosing sound as the limb fell and the leaves rustled in the air.
 I had time to run towards the other end of the house before it hit”.

 The images below show the damage done by the sudden limb drop.

 The damage to the house totaled over $10,000.00 fortunately covered by insurance, and thankfully no-one was hurt.